Australia at the Paralympics: 2000 Summer Paralympics

 The 2000 Sydney Summer Paralympic Games are Australia's most successful Paralympic games to date.
 In the final medal tally, Australia was ranked first with 149 overall medals; 63 gold, 39 silver, and 47 bronze medals.
 Australia was represented by their largest team ever.
 The success of the team combined with extensive media coverage went a long way to changing public attitudes towards Paralympic athletes and understanding them as elite sportspeople.

-Australian values were represented well and truly throughout the Opening and Closing Ceremonies with a distinctly Aboriginal feel at the Opening ceremony and in true Australian traditions, a party atmosphere to the closing ceremony.
-At the Opening Ceremony, the Paralympic flame was lit by Louise Sauvage, one of Australia's biggest Paralympic athlete.
+Australian values were represented throughout the opening and closing ceremonies with a distinctly Aboriginal feel at the opening ceremony and a party atmosphere to the closing ceremony.
+At the opening ceremony, the Paralympic flame was lit by Louise Sauvage, one of Australia's biggest Paralympic athletes.

 Sauvage and Tim Sullivan both competed in this games and found outstanding success in their individual events.
 Sullivan is Australia's most successful athletics athlete at a single Games, winning five gold medals in Sydney 2000.